likeJoseph/helloworld/NoSQL04_crud_advanced.md

 ```

 ### Exercise 2
-● Import `store.json` to the “store” collection.
+● Import `store.json` to the “store” collection.<br>
 ● Print purchased `items` where an item’s `name` in a document is “iPhone Xs”.
 ```javascript
 // Exercise 2-1
 db.store.find({"items.name": "iPhone Xs"}).pretty()
 ```
-● Print the buyer’s name where `items` field contains the document that price is less than 400 dollars.
+● Print the buyer’s name where `items` field contains the document that price is less than 400 dollars.<br>
 ○ Hint – <array.field>, Projection
 ```javascript
 // Exercise 2-2